What Is Frontotemporal Dementia?

 Important: These medications must be used with caution because the side effects include an increased risk of death in people with dementia.

-Speech therapy could also help with language issues by teaching alternate communication strategies.
+Speech therapy can also address language difficulties by teaching alternative communication strategies.

 Life expectancy